 - Anxiety disorders such as generalized (GAD) and social anxiety disorders

 - Substance abuse, such as stimulants, alcohol or medications, or addictive behaviors, such as overspending or gambling

 - Posttraumatic stress (PTSD)

 - Personality disorders, such as borderline (BPD), narcissistic or dependent

 - Trauma-related disorders

-, addresses many behavioral and emotional challenges, including addictions
+that addresses many behavioral and emotional challenges, including addictions

 , eating disorders

-, self-harm/self-injury, suicidality and severe interpersonal dysfunction.
+, self-harm, suicidality and severe relationship issues.